Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Numerical details

 \section{Numerical details}

 The PIMC results in this work are obtained by averaging over $10^{4}-10^{5}$ Monte Carlo sweeps, with each sweep consisting of $\mathcal O(N)$ updates involving single polymers or entire permutation cycles \cite{spada2022}.
-In Sec.~\ref{sec:super}, we use a number of beads $M$ between 1000 and 8000, corresponding to $k_B\tau\in[10^{-4},10^{-5}]$K$^{-1}$, in order to eliminate finite-$M$ effects.
-In Sec.~\ref{sec:SS}, $M$ has been set to 2100, corresponding to $k_B\tau\simeq 7\times 10^{-5}$K$^{-1}$.
+In Sec.~\ref{sec:super}, we use a number of beads $M$ between 1000 and 8000, in order to eliminate finite-$M$ effects.
+In Sec.~\ref{sec:SS}, $M$ has been set to 2100.

-To solve the eGPE-M, Eq.~\eqref{eqn:gpe}, we employ a split-step Fourier method with grid sizes \(\Delta \bm{x} = (64, 128, 128)\) in a box of lengths \(\bm{L} = (20, 20, 30)\,\mu\text{m}\), and an imaginary time-step \(\Delta t = -0.5i\,\mu\text{s}\).
+To solve the eGPE-M, Eq.~\eqref{eqn:gpe}, we employ a split-step Fourier method with grid sizes \((N_x,N_y,N_z) = (64, 128, 128)\) in a box of lengths \(\bm{L} = (40, 40, 60)\,a_\perp\), and an imaginary time-step \(\Delta t = -i\times10^{-4}\,\omega_\perp^{-1}\).
 We compare solutions obtained from multiple initial conditions (Gaussian, density-modulated with or without a central droplet, and uniform random noise) to identify the lowest energy state for Figs.~\ref{fig:SS} and~\ref{fig:contrast}.
 Additionally, in these figures we verify all modulated states, contrasts, and transition points using simulations with double the number of grid points in each direction.
 The example densities shown are taken from these fine-grained simulations.

 The dipolar contribution to the eGPE-M is efficiently evaluated in momentum space using the convolution theorem